[Originally published May 31, 2013]

 What this gathering of people found through their discussion, however, is that archaeology has the potential not to dig deeper divides, as has happened in the past, but to build bridges – creating respect and common ground across cultures; bridging worldviews and disciplines to enable new insights; and supporting meaningful connections within communities.

 This was an important conversation for the archaeology profession in Quebec.
 But there were also larger implications.
-The conference coincided with Montreal’s Truth and Reconciliation hearings, in which native people shared stories of abuse in residential schools designed to eradicate their culture.
-To add to the significance, the conference took place in Oka, where armed conflict had begun in 1990 between the Mohawk Nation and the town of Oka over the expansion of a golf course on what the Mohawk considered to be ancient sacred grounds.
+The conference coincided with Montreal’s Truth and Reconciliation hearings, in which Native people shared stories of abuse in residential schools designed to eradicate their culture.
+To add to the significance, the conference took place in Oka, where armed conflict had begun in 1990 between the Mohawk Nation and the town of Oka over the expansion of a golf course onto a Mohawk cemetery.
 The crisis is still very present in Quebec’s collective consciousness.

 My colleague, Julie Bourbonnais, and I had been invited to facilitate this conversation, which I was surprised to learn was the first such discussion at an AAQ gathering, at least in an official capacity.
 Two reasons were offered in explanation for this: